malioborodev/real-yield-hedera/README.md

 > Unlock $2 Trillion Realworld Liquidity into Blockchain powered by Hedera Hashgraph

-A decentralized invoice factoring platform that tokenizes real-world invoices into tradeable NFTs, providing transparent pricing, immutable audit trails, and real yield from actual settlements.
+A comprehensive decentralized invoice factoring platform built on Hedera Hashgraph, enabling businesses to unlock liquidity from their outstanding invoices while providing investors with real-world yield opportunities.
+The platform tokenizes real-world invoices into tradeable NFTs, providing transparent pricing, immutable audit trails, and real yield from actual settlements.

 ## 🌟 Features